A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 The best place to try Taiwanese street food is in night markets.
 Every city in the country has a night market (here are the best night markets across Taiwan), while Taipei has more than 50.
 Here I introduce the best night markets in Taipei, night markets in Taichungnight markets in Tainan, and night markets in Kaohsiung.
 Also don’t miss my favorite night market in the country, Keelung Night Market!

-Besides street food, some restaurant experiences you may want to enjoy in Taiwan are DIY barbecue joints, all-you-can-eat hot pot, quick fry (a kind of local eatery suitable for groups, and with lots of cheap dishes meant for sharing, with lots of beer), and Din Tai Fung, the country’s most famous restaurant, which specializes in xiaolongbao (soup dumplings).
-In this article, I recommend 80+ of my favorite restaurants in Taipei, arranged by style, and the best restaurants open all night in Taipei here!
+Besides street food, some restaurant experiences you may want to enjoy in Taiwan are DIY barbecue joints, all-you-can-eat hot pot, quick fry (a kind of local eatery suitable for groups, and with lots of cheap dishes meant for sharing, with lots of beer), this weird toilet-themed restaurant, a meerkat cafe, and Din Tai Fung, the country’s most famous restaurant, which specializes in xiaolongbao (soup dumplings).

 Seafood lovers should also visit Addiction Aquatic Development, an upscale gourmet seafood market in Taipei, or consider visiting one of the country’s many port markets.